 Some sites and stories I’ve seen recently that I wanted to share.

-I’m a big fan of RSS feeds, and think that they give many sites a chance to have a much larger readership than they would otherwise.
-How widespread has the use of syndication through RSS feeds grown?
+I’m a big fan of RSS feeds and think that they give many sites a chance to have a much larger readership than they would otherwise.
+But, how widespread has the use of syndication through RSS feeds grown?
 Ravenews takes a look at the use of RSS last year in RSS Year in Review. (via Dana VanDen Heuval)

 Over the last few years, it’s become increasingly clear that Dr. Jakob Nielsen knows at least as much about marketing himself as he does about usability, if not more.
 I’m not sure that there are too many other people online who can attract as much attention with an article as he can, and he’s done a good job of doing so with his latest, Search Engines as Leeches on the Web.

-I’m finding it difficult to agree with some of his opinions, and this is an opinion piece without any usability of scientific backing behind it, but I do agree that it isn’t a good idea to rely solely on search engines, and their paid and organic listings.
-Danny Sullivan has a very nice response to a number of the issues that Dr. Nielsen raises at: Search Engines As Leeches, The Difference Between Paid & Free Listings & Keyword Price Rises.
+I’m finding it difficult to agree with some of his opinions, and this is an opinion piece without any usability of scientific backing behind it.
+Still, I agree that it isn’t a good idea to rely solely on search engines and their paid and organic listings.
+However, Danny Sullivan has a very nice response to a number of the issues that Dr. Nielsen raises at: Search Engines As Leeches, The Difference Between Paid & Free Listings & Keyword Price Rises.

-Henry Blodget presents a worst case scenerio involving Google, and what might happen to the company if their Adwords program would fail in Google: The Bear Case.
-It’s a vision worth considering in an intelligent fashion like this Internet Outsider article has done.
+Henry Blodget presents a worst-case scenario involving Google and what might happen to the company if their Adwords program would fail in Google: The Bear Case.
+It’s a vision worth considering intelligently, as this Internet Outsider article has done.

-Seems like I’m picking on search engines with my selection of stories so far.
-A quick digression in praise of sleep then.
+It seems like I’m picking on search engines with my selection of stories so far.
+A quick digression in praise of sleep, then.
 Sleep seems to be a popular topic in the news recently, with two articles that captured my attention.
-The first is on not getting enough sleep – Losing sleep undoes the rejuvenating effects new learning has on the brain.
-The second is on having to act immediately after waking up – Sleep study is unwelcome wake-up call.
-I’m going to try to do a little less late night posting to get a few more sleep cycles.
-Can’t hurt.
+The first is not getting enough sleep – Losing sleep undoes the rejuvenating effects new learning has on the brain.
+The second is on having to act immediately after waking up – Sleep study is an unwelcome wake-up call.
+I’m going to try to do a little less late-night posting to get a few more sleep cycles.
+It can’t hurt.

 While I’m at it, another one on assumptions.
-The North Star is one of those bodies in the night sky that many of us, even without any training in Astronomy can pick out.
+The North Star is one of those bodies in the night sky that many of us can pick out even without any training in Astronomy.
 But there is no North Star.
 There are three of them.

 One of the fascinating aspects of the web is that it knows no political boundaries.
-The moral, political, and ethical boundaries that we act within can come under tensions that might not have been quite as visible, or talked about, in the days before the internet.
+The moral, political, and ethical boundaries that we act within can come under tensions that might not have been quite as visible or discussed in the days before the internet.
 Rebecca MacKinnon wrote about Why Microsoft censorship in China matters to everybody almost a week ago.
 She has added a couple of updates to her post involving responses from folks at Microsoft.
 Something to think about.

 This one was mentioned on the Search Engine Watch Blog by Gary Price in Regulating Search Symposia Recap; Google Attorney Speaks at Oxford, but if you missed the link to the papers from that event, here’s another one.
 The Yale Information Society had a Symposium on Search Engines, Law, and Public Policy in Early December 2005.
 While it is too late to attend, it’s the right time to take a look at some of the papers that accompanied some of the presentations made.
-They are an interesting collection, and worth a look, on topics such as: search as an application platform, search engine bias, search engine liability for trademark infringement, and more.
+They are an interesting collection and worth looking at on topics such as search as an application platform, search engine bias, search engine liability for trademark infringement, and more.

-To close, a couple of links about attitude towards life, and towards an industry.
-The first, on industry, is Andrew Goodman’s excellent article on Search Marketing’s About People and Principles, Not Just Algorithms, Part 1.
-I’m looking forward to part 2, tomorrow.
-The second is one that borders on preachy, but I still enjoyed it.
+To close, a couple of links about the attitude towards life and towards the industry.
+The first, on the industry, is Andrew Goodman’s excellent article on Search Marketing’s About People and Principles, Not Just Algorithms, Part 1.
+I’m looking forward to part 2 tomorrow.
+The second borders on preachy, but I still enjoyed it.
 It’s Scott Berkun’s essay on How to make a difference.
-In it he describes his last day working at Microsoft, the value of spending time with the people you care about, and the importance of thanking people for doing things that make a difference in your life.
+In it, he describes his last day working at Microsoft, the value of spending time with the people you care about, and the importance of thanking people for doing things that make a difference in your life.
 Scott has a lot of other essays on his site, and I’ve learned a lot from them.